Well-being always comes first

 17 FEMINISMS: Gender – Part 2 (NE)

 The waves of feminism were criticised by many indigenous and African-American writers, thinkers and artists as excluding them by virtue of their culture, race or ethnicity.
 In this class we look at this history through the work of artists such as Lorna Smith, Kara Walker, Shona Rapira-Davies and Robyn Kahukiwa.

-18 MIGRATIONS + DIASPORAS: Textiles and Contemporary Art (GM )
+18 MIGRATIONS + DIASPORAS: Art and Diaspora (GM )

 This lecture is devoted to an examination of how artists have explored notions of cultural identity experimenting with hybridity.

 19 MIGRATIONS + DIASPORAS: Contemporary Asian Art (LT )

 From Political Pop in China to Takashi Murakami’s highly commercialised practice and Yayoi Kusama’s dot paintings and pumpkins, this lecture will analyse the phenomenon of contemporary Asian art.
 Direct political practices and performance art have emerged in recent decades, as exemplified by Chinese artists Ai Weiwei whose work has been highly critical of state policy and also drawn attention to the current refugee crisis.